o355/PyWeather/README.md

 I hope that you can enjoy PyWeather as much as I enjoy making PyWeather, so, let's get started!

-## PyWeather Update - Late May 2018:
+## PyWeather Update - June 2018
-First off, we've hit 1,000 commits!
-Woo hoo!

-PyWeather 1.0.0 is coming along and on schedule.
-* HTTPS support is done, and the pip 10 fix is nearing completion.
-* I have started working on more minor issues & features, and all of these issues should be fixed by late June 2018.
-* More major fixes should be fixed by late July 2018.
-* If you haven't already noticed, the updater is now gone.
-But, don't fear, I'll be recoding it and it should be done by late August 2018, but I might work on the updater occasionally before summer.
+Work continues to get version 1.0.0 out before the end of this summer.

+Work is wrapping up with fixing smaller issues, and hopefully all these smaller bugs will be fixed by around June 20.
+It is ambitious, and if you want to chip in feel free to fix an issue that I haven't started working on and make a pull request.

+Adding support for historical data for PWS will start on June 20 and end at some point in early July.
+Work on the updated will start in early July and end in late July.

-* QA will start in early September 2018, PyWeather 1.0.0 is out by September 30, 2018.
+QA will start in early August, and an estimated release date for PyWeather 1.0.0 is September 1, 2018.

 ## Warnings & Notices
 Because we needed a section for this.